-Depreciation and amortization expense for the three month period ended September 30, 2013 totalled \$2,412 comprised of depreciation and amortization of mining operations based on historical costs utilizing a unit of production ("UOP") methodology.
-Total depreciation and amortization for the three month period ended September 30, 2012 was \$943 comprised of depreciation and amortization of mining operations based on historical costs utilizing a UOP methodology.
-The increase was due in part to the higher stripping costs associated with one of the pits that was finished during the three months ended September 30, 2013 that had a higher than anticipated stripping ration when compared to the pits that were mined during the three months ended September 30, 2012.
+Depreciation and amortization expense for the three month period ended December 31, 2013 totalled \$1,065 comprised of depreciation and amortization of mining operations based on historical costs utilizing a unit of production ("UOP") methodology.
+Total depreciation and amortization for the three month period ended December 31, 2012 was \$1,366 comprised of depreciation and amortization of mining operations based on historical costs utilizing a UOP methodology.
+The decrease was due in part to the lower production of MTU's of WO3 during the period offset by a small increase in the tonnes of ore mined during the three months ended December 31, 2013 when compared to the three months ended December 31, 2012.